-- (C) Capital Project Funds are used to account for financial resources to be used for the acquisition or construction of major capital facilities and equipment (other than those financed by Proprietary Funds). - 1.
-The Support Education Excellence in Kentucky (SEEK) Capital Outlay Fund receives those funds designated by the state as Capital Outlay funds and is restricted for use in financing projects identified in the District's facility plan. - 2.
+- (C) The Activity Funds account for activities of student groups and other types of activities requiring clearing accounts.
+These funds are accounted for in accordance with Uniform Program of Accounting for School Activity Funds. - (D) Capital Project Funds are used to account for financial resources to be used for the acquisition or construction of major capital facilities and equipment (other than those financed by Proprietary Funds). - The Support Education Excellence in Kentucky (SEEK) Capital Outlay Fund receives those funds designated by the state as Capital Outlay funds and is restricted for use in financing projects identified in the District's facility plan. - 2.
 The Facility Support Program of Kentucky Fund (FSPK) accounts for funds generated by the building tax levy required to participate in the School Facilities Construction Commission's construction funding and state matching funds, where applicable.
 Funds may be used for projects identified in the District's facility plan. - 3.
 The Construction Fund accounts for proceeds from sales of bonds and other revenues to be used for authorized construction.